sabrsorensen/alpine-cloudplow/README.md

 **Usage**
-Sample docker-compose.yml configuration, where the host's rclone.conf is stored in ~/.config/rclone and media to upload is stored in /imported_media:
+Sample docker-compose.yml configuration, where the host's rclone.conf is stored in ~/.config/rclone, one or more Google Drive service account .json files is located in ~/google_drive_service_accounts, and media to upload is stored in /imported_media:
 ```
     cloudplow:
         image: sabrsorensen/alpine-cloudplow